top of page

 JEFFERSON MORLEY – Former investigative reporter for The Washington Post, CIA expert.
 Books include Our Man in Mexico, The Ghost, and Scorpion’s Dance.

-MICHAEL MORRISEY – author, Correspondence with Vincent Salandria.
+MICHAEL MORRISSEY – author, Correspondence with Vincent Salandria.

 PHILLIP NELSON – JFK assassination researcher, author.